 Our animal companions all have their own individual voices and vocal styles.
 Some are very talkative, while others rarely speak.
 If your normally-quiet cat is suddenly yowling, she may be sick.
 In dogs, whining, whimpering, howling, or growling can often be indications of pain.

-If you notice any of these red flags, contact us, your local animal clinic, immediately!
+If you notice any of these red flags, contact us, your local animal clinic in North Miami Beach, FL, immediately!
 We are dedicated to offering top-notch veterinary care!